mrzack99s/NuovoIoTWebConfig/README.md

 *At void setup()*

 3. If you have set reset button.
-You must set reset reset button before init().
+You must set reset button before init().
 If blank it means D0 to reset button. boolean HIGH,LOW ==> It means button input or input_pullup

 ```